-Here, I would like to address an aspect of it that is rarely addressed by theology: the relationship between St. John (his writings) and the Transfiguration.
+Here, I would like to address one aspect of it that is rarely addressed by theology: the relationship between St. John and his writings and the Transfiguration.
 Let me explain my point:

-If we accept (you don’t have to) that all the writings of the Bible put under the name of “John” are of the same person,
+if we accept, and you don’t have to, that all the writings of the Bible put under the name of “John” are written by the same person,

-if we accept that (you don’t have to) that same person is John the Apostle,
+if we accept that, and you don’t have to, that same person is John the Apostle,

-if we accept that he was one of the three admitted to be the witness of the Lord’s Transfiguration, and
+if we accept that he was one of the witnesses of the Lord’s Transfiguration, and

-if we consider the Transfiguration as something of a transcendental meaning/importance
+if we consider the Transfiguration as something of a transcendental meaning and importance

 then we seriously have to wonder:

-“how come John is not mentioning the Transfiguration in his Gospel?!”
+“how come John does not mention the Transfiguration in his Gospel?!”

-In other words we can say: “The Transfiguration certainly left a great and living influence on St. John, and he most probably meditated upon it, time and time again.
-Since the Transfiguration is that central in Christ’s message, one dares to think that most probably John decided to insert it in his Gospel.
-He didn’t do it in an obvious, literal way: there is no account of the Transfiguration in his Gospel.
-So he probably found a way to mention it, or at least to mention it’s essential message.
-He probably chose to place the Transfiguration in a more “central way”.
-Indeed, the way the “Transfiguration” is inserted in the Synoptics (Matthew, Mark and Luke) looks a bit off-centred, like a meteorite that landed from nowhere.
+In other words, we could say: “The Transfiguration must certainly have left a great and living influence on St. John, and he must have most probably meditated upon it, time and time again.
+Since the Transfiguration is that central to Christ’s message, one would dare to think that most probably John would decide to insert it into his Gospel.
+However, he didn’t do it in an obvious, literal way for there is no account of the Transfiguration in his Gospel.
+Therefore, he must probably have thought of mentioning it, or at least mentioning its essential message.
+Most probably he must have chosen to integrate the Transfiguration in a more central manner.
+Indeed, the way the “Transfiguration” is inserted within the Synoptics (Matthew, Mark and Luke) looks a bit off-centre, just like a meteorite that has landed from nowhere.

-The more one deepens the Transfiguration (spending years on meditating on it) the more one sees its transcendental importance, the more one is convinced that: it is impossible for John – who witnessed it – to remain totally silent about it.
+The more one deepens one’s understanding of the Transfiguration, through prolonged meditation of it over the years, the more one sees its transcendental importance, and the more one is convinced that it is impossible for John – who witnessed it – to have remained totally silent about it.

-It is puzzling! unless one thinks that he probably found a solution to say it, to present it, in a way that is “integral to the message”, and all together “less abstract” (landing from nowhere in the middle of the Gospel, with no other text related to it), “less frightening” (hearing the Voice of the Father, falling scared of the floor: “When the disciples heard this, they fell facedown to the ground, terrified” (Mt 17:6).)
+It is more than puzzling unless one thinks that he probably found a solution to voice it, to present it, in a way that is “integral to the message”, and all together “less abstract,” as if landing from nowhere in the middle of the Gospel, and unrelated to any other text; altogether “less frightening” as would be the case on hearing the Voice of the Father, and falling in fear to the ground, namely, “When the disciples heard this, they fell facedown to the ground, terrified” (Mt 17:6).)

-The first thing that one notices in St John’s Gospel is the way he presents Jesus’ Passion and the Cross.
-It is not all a suffering moment, it is first and foremost the main moment where God reveals His Glory.
+What would your explanation be?
+For a start the first thing one notices in St. John’s Gospel is the way he presents Jesus’ Passion and the Cross.
+It is not all an occasion of suffering; it is first and foremost the main point where God reveals His Glory.
 On the Cross God is glorified, and the Son is Glorified.
 The Passion is a moment of Victory for Jesus.
-One would say that John did meditate that much the Passion and the Cross that God introduced him in a greater depth.
-You can see John’s reaction when he sees Jesus’ side transpierced by a spear: “one of the soldiers pierced Jesus’ side with a spear, bringing a sudden flow of blood and water.
+One could say that John did meditate upon the Passion and the Cross so deeply that God invited him to see it in greater depth.
+Just consider John’s firm reaction when he sees Jesus’ side transpierced by a spear: “one of the soldiers pierced Jesus’ side with a spear, bringing a sudden flow of blood and water.
 The man who saw it has given testimony, and his testimony is true.
 He knows that he tells the truth, and he testifies so that you also may believe.”
 (John 19:34-35)

-More texts about God’s Glory at the Cross: “And now, Father, glorify me in your presence with the glory I had with you before the world began.”
-(John 17:5; see as well John 13:32) The death of Jesus glorifies God the father.
-The death of Jesus’ disciples does glorify God as well: “Jesus said this to indicate the kind of death by which Peter would glorify God” (John 21:19).
+More texts then follow about God’s Glory on the Cross: “And now, Father, glorify me in your presence with the glory I had with you before the world began.”
+(John 17:5; see also John 13:32) John unequivocally shows that the death of Jesus glorifies God the Father, and that the death of Jesus’ disciples glorifies God as well: “Jesus said this to indicate the kind of death by which Peter would glorify God” (John 21:19).

 The Cross is then for John the highest point of the manifestation of the Glory of God in Jesus.
-In that sense, why would one put in the Gospel an “off-centred event” that speaks about the Glory of God (the Transfiguration).
-In that same vein, you can already see that Luke starts to orientate the Transfiguration toward the Cross and its Glory: “And behold, two men were talking with Him; and they were Moses and Elijah, who, appearing in glory, were speaking of His Exodus [departure] which He was about to accomplish at Jerusalem.“ (Luke 9:30-31)
+In that sense, then, why would one include in the Gospel an “off-centre event” that speaks about the Glory of God, namely, the Transfiguration?
+In that same vein, one can already see that Luke starts to orientate the Transfiguration toward the Cross and its Glory: “And behold, two men were talking with Him; and they were Moses and Elijah, who, appearing in glory, were speaking of His Exodus [departure] which He was about to accomplish at Jerusalem.“ (Luke 9:30-31)

-So, reasonably, one has to find the essence of the Transfiguration and its relationship with the Cross, and how did John plan his Gospel according to this “combination”.
+So, it now follows that one has to find the essence of the Transfiguration and its relationship with the Cross, and how John planned his Gospel according to this “combination”.

-The main structure of the Transfiguration in the the Synoptics (Mt, Mk and Lk) is simple:
+The main structure of the Transfiguration in the Synoptics (Matthew, Mark and Luke) is simple:

-b- The realisation of the Promise (the event itself of the Transfiguration with its 3 steps: climbing, the transfiguration (clothes, face, Moses and Elijah), and the overshadowing (the Cloud and the Voice of the Father).
+b- The realisation of the Promise (the event itself of the Transfiguration with its three steps: climbing the mountain, the actual transfiguration (clothes, face, Moses and Elijah), and the overshadowing (the Cloud and the Voice of the Father).

-You’ll be amazed to discover that in the Gospel of saint John you can find an event that has the same structure: Cana’s wedding (John 2:1-11).
+Furthermore, one will then be amazed to discover that in the Gospel of St. John is to be found an event that has the same structure: Cana’s wedding (John 2:1-11).

 a- The wedding is preceded by a Promise: “Truly, truly, I say to you, you will see the heavens opened and the angels of God ascending and descending on the Son of Man” (John 1:51).

-b- The wedding itself is the realisation (in a “symbolic” and prophetical way) of this Promise, waiting for the Cross to be the real realisation of it.
+b- The wedding itself is the realisation (in a “symbolic” and prophetical way) of this Promise, while waiting for the Cross to be the actual realisation of it.

-c- The wedding ends by a strong statement: “This beginning of His signs Jesus did in Cana of Galilee, and manifested His glory, and His disciples believed in Him.”
+c- The wedding ends with a strong statement: “This beginning of His signs Jesus did in Cana of Galilee, and manifested His glory, and His disciples believed in Him.”
 (John 2:11)

-John decides to structure his Gospel, all his Gospel with an event: a wedding.
+As this shows, John decidedly structured his entire Gospel around an event: a wedding.

-Note: the least we can say is that this wedding is mysterious.
-We don’t know who is the Groom, who is the Bride.
-You can guess, but it is not clear.
+Note: the very least we can say is that this wedding is mysterious.
+We don’t know who the Groom is, who the Bride is – you can guess, but it is not clear.
 It speaks about “Jesus’ hour”.
-The text itself, if it is read simply as the account of a wedding, it doesn’t work.
-There are too many “holes”/”bumps” that don’t allow us to say that John wanted to tell us about a simple miracle (and not a “sign” as he says), and a miracle performed in a wedding.
+Then the text itself, if it is read simply as the account of a wedding, doesn’t work.
+Too many questions rear their heads that prevent us from saying that John wanted to tell us about a simple miracle – and not a “sign” as he says – and a miracle performed at a wedding.
 Did Jesus ever perform a useless miracle?!
 Of course not.
-What is the point of having “new wine” if the “new wine” didn’t mean something else.
+What is the point of having “new wine” if the “new wine” didn’t have a “new” meaning.
 This mysterious wedding can only be understood at another level because the text itself is not complete or intelligible if taken “to the letter”.

-John decides to put something else equivalent to the Transfiguration not only in the beginning of his Gospel, but as a structural event that will dictate its structure to the whole Gospel (we will go through that).
+John, therefore, decides to add something which will be discussed later, equivalent to the Transfiguration not only at the beginning of his Gospel, but as a structural event that will dictate the structure of the entire Gospel.

 Transfiguration, the Assumption and Cana